-Combined contraceptive tablets contain the hormones oestrogen and progestogen.
-They are used to prevent pregnancy or regulate your period.
-They may also be used to treat polycystic ovarian syndrome (PCOS) or acne.
+Combined contraceptive tablets contain the hormones oestrogen and progestogen, and are used to prevent pregnancy.
+See Sexual Wellbeing Aotearoa for more information.
+They are also used to treat acne, endometriosis, polycystic ovarian syndrome (PCOS), premenstrual syndrome (PMS), and irregular, painful, or heavy periods.

-Your pack has 21 active hormone tablets.
-Some packs also have 7 inactive tablets.
+Your pack has 21 hormone tablets.
+Some packs also have 7 non-hormone tablets.

-If you are unsure what to do, always check with your health professional.
+If unsure, always check with your health professional.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. St John's wort) or recreational drugs.